Skip main navigation

 DWD-DET requires Adult Program and Dislocated Worker Program career planners to work with their participants to complete an IEP after the initial assessment and the comprehensive assessment and before they receive any other Title I funded participation-causing service, as outlined in 8.3.1 Order of Services.

-DWD-DET requires career planners to develop the IEP using the Employment Plan located in Comprehensive Employment Planning Toolkit (CEPT).
-The IEP must capture appropriate long and short-term employment/career goals, achievement objectives, interim objectives, and planned outcomes.14
+DWD-DET recommends career planners to develop the IEP using the Employment Plan located in Comprehensive Employment Planning Toolkit (CEPT).
+The IEP must capture appropriate long and short-term employment/career goals, achievement objectives, interim objectives, and planned outcomes.

-DWD-DET requires IEPs be guided by the results of the initial and comprehensive and specialized assessments.15 They must include how the participant will address the following items identified during the assessment process:
+DWD-DET requires IEPs be guided by the results of the initial and comprehensive and specialized assessments.14 They must include how the participant will address the following items identified during the assessment process:

 • Employment barriers;